gboeing/ppd534/syllabus/readme.md

 ## Module 2

-**Aug 27 - Research design and data collection**
+**Sep 2 - Research design and data collection**

+We discuss basic concepts and terms in statistics, introduce research design, introduce the US census and its methods, and discuss sources of data including the decennial census, the ACS, and government data portals.

 Readings to be completed prior to class:

   - Wheelan, Naked Statistics, intro + ch.
 1
   - Urdan, Statistics in Plain English, ch.
-1. [USC link](https://ebookcentral.proquest.com/lib/socal/reader.action?docID=3060431)
+1. [USC link](https://ebookcentral.proquest.com/lib/socal/reader.action?docID=3060431).
   - Macdonald.
 The American Community Survey.
 Journal of the American Planning Association.
 [Direct link](https://doi.org/10.1080/01944360608976768).
 [USC link](https://www-doi-org.libproxy2.usc.edu/10.1080/01944360608976768).
-  - *Optional* reading about census counts from [LA Times](https://www.latimes.com/california/story/2020-10-11/california-census-count-challenges)

 Reading response 1 due the night before class